Food recall role in consumer safety.

 Foreign matter such as glass, metal, or plastic particles is another serious concern and cause for a recall.
 Consuming contaminated food can expose users to serious health risks.

-Some notorious examples of food recalls that occurred due to foreign contaminants are:
+Some notorious examples of food recall due to foreign contaminants are:

 • Co-op: The retailer released 12-pack British Beef Meatballs contaminated with plastic and carrot cake, which could have contained glass pieces.
 All products were recalled, and the retailer issued warning notices to all stores.